 Technology has always been at the forefront of financial markets – and finding the best portfolio tracker is as simple as ever.
 Hedge funds used algorithms and automation long before Amazon and Google.
-Computers fully manage our money today at firms like Betterment and Wealthfront.
+Computers fully manage our money today at firms like TD Ameritrade and Personal Capital.

 But technology isn’t just for the “set it and forget it” crowd.
 Investors who want to accurately (and instantly) track the market can benefit from portfolio tracker platforms.

-- Active Portfolio from Mobile Interactive – Free, premium package available
+- Best Free Version: Active Portfolio from Mobile Interactive

 A portfolio tracker is a program or service that allows you to trace the movements of your individual holdings.
 You can see how your current allocation stacks up with your long-term goals and get an idea of how your portfolio is doing compared to the rest of the market.

 You can add portfolios from your investment accounts or create manual portfolios to test out particular strategies.
 Remember, checking your investments too frequently can lead to excessive trading, but if you want to keep your asset allocation on the right path, a portfolio tracker is a simple and effective way to monitor it.
 Most brokerages have some sort of tracking and research tool, but you can only use accounts affiliated with that broker.